adeira/universe/src/abacus/README.md

 (cd src/abacus && cargo test --offline -- --ignored)
 ```

-Ignored tests are not being run on CI (at least not yet)!
+Note: ignored tests are not being run on CI (at least not yet)!

 ## Database migrations

 Database migrations are currently being run automatically during the server start.
-It's not and ideal or final solution but it's "good enough" for now.
+It's not and ideal or final solution, but it's "good enough" for now.

-# ArangoDB
+## ArangoDB

 - https://www.arangodb.com/
 - https://hub.docker.com/r/arangodb/arangodb/